Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Get everything you need

-You must do this before you apply for apartments:
+Before you start looking, you must...

-- [**Open a bank account**](/guides/first-bank-account-in-germany) to pay your rent by [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung).
+- **[Open a bank account](/guides/first-bank-account-in-germany)** to pay your rent by [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung).
 Any European bank account works.
 You can also send money from another country with [Wise](/out/transferwise).
 - **Save money** to pay the [deposit](/glossary/Kaution) and the first month of rent.
 The deposit is usually 3 times the [cold rent](/glossary/Kaltmiete).
 You must also [buy furniture, appliances, and house supplies](/guides/where-to-buy-what#furniture-and-house-supplies).
 - **Prepare the [required documents](#what-to-bring-to-the-visit)** to apply for an apartment.
 If you find a place you like, you must apply quickly.